 Build vs. Buy Software in the Age of AI: Why the Old Rules No Longer Apply

 A product manager at a mid-size company spent three months evaluating project tracking tools.
 She demoed fourteen vendors, sat through dozens of sales calls, filled out security questionnaires, negotiated pricing.
 None of the tools quite matched her team's workflow.
 Then a colleague described what they needed to an AI app builder and had a working prototype by lunch.
-Not perfect -- but functional, and built around the way her team actually works.
+Not perfect -- but functional, and built around the way her team’s workflow actually works using AI.

-That story captures why the old build vs buy software pros and cons framework is falling apart.
-The traditional calculation assumed building was expensive and slow while buying was cheap and fast.
+That story captures why the old build vs buy software pros and cons framework for software decisions is falling apart.
+The traditional calculation assumed that building was expensive and slow, while buying was cheap and fast.
 Neither assumption holds the way it used to.

-For years, the decision to buy or build custom software followed a simple pattern.
+For years, the decision to buy or build a custom software solution followed a simple pattern.
 Building meant hiring a company to build an app (or assembling an internal team), spending months on requirements and development, and investing serious money before seeing results.
-Buying meant picking an off-the-shelf SaaS product: fast to deploy, predictable subscription cost, but you had to reshape your processes to match what the vendor offered.

 What it missed is that "unique" is more common than people assume.
 Almost every business has workflows, approval chains, or data relationships that don't map cleanly onto generic tools.
 The 80% fit from off-the-shelf software was considered good enough because closing that last 20% gap was prohibitively expensive.
 That gap is where most of the frustration lives -- and it's exactly where things have changed.

-AI collapsed the cost to build custom software in a way that would have seemed absurd five years ago.
+AI collapsed the cost of software development in a way that would have seemed absurd five years ago.
 The ability to build applications fast -- from natural language descriptions, without writing code -- moved from science fiction to production tooling.

 You no longer need to hire a programmer to make an app every time your operations team needs a better approval workflow or your sales team wants a custom dashboard.
 The cost to build a SaaS platform or internal tool has dropped by an order of magnitude for many use cases.